CloudRealm/site/docs/faq.md

 * Receiving shared locations through Find My and iMessage is supported
 * Tracking other devices is supported

-### FaceTime
+### FaceTime Web

 Incoming FaceTime calls should ring automatically.
 You can see recent FaceTime calls or place one yourself by opening the FaceTime under the three-dot menu.
+SharePlay and screen sharing aren't available in FaceTime on the web.

 ### Shared albums
 You can only contribute media to shared albums you are invited to.
 Creating shared albums is not supported at the moment.